 Blood Sugar Support: Cinnamon has made headlines as an effective herb for blood sugar support, but its benefits have also recently been found to support healthy brain, liver and cognitive function.
 Studies show that whole cinnamon exerts health-promoting effects on blood sugar, insulin and lipids, in addition to promoting antioxidant activity and the brain’s natural ability to break down dangerous tau proteins.
 (15)

-Brain Boost: New studies have looked deeper into the brain-boosting benefits of cinnamon, and have found it to be one of the few compounds to support the manufacture of brain-derived neurotrophic factors (BDNFs) joining the prestigious company of:
+Brain Boost: New studies have looked deeper into the brain-boosting benefits of cinnamon, and have found it to mimic melatonin (21) and support the manufacture of brain-derived neurotrophic factors (BDNFs) joining the prestigious company of:

 Cinnamon converts into a chemical known as benzoate in the liver, which is linked to an increase of BDNF production, reducing brain glial cell activation, boosting neurotransmitter activation, supporting dopamine receptors and the natural regeneration of dopamine-carrying nerve cells.